redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 We already have a login system for our blog (Netlify Identity, if you followed the first tutorial), but right now it's all-or-nothing: you either get access to create blog posts, or you don't.
 In this case our comment moderator(s) will need logins so that we know who they are, but we're not going let them create new blog posts.
 We need some kind of role that we can give to our two kinds of users so we can distinguish them from one another.

 Enter role-based authorization control, thankfully shortened to the common phrase **RBAC**.
-Authentication says who the person, authorization says what they can do.
+Authentication says who the person is, authorization says what they can do.
 Currently the blog has the lowest common denominator of authroization: if they are logged in, they can do everything.
 Let's add a "less than everything, but more than nothing" level.

 ### Defining Roles